NVIDIA-RTX/NVIGI-3d-Sample/README.md

 ## Multiple backends support
 Using NVIGI, it's possible to support multiple backends within single application.
-Sample app shows one such usecase using GGML and ONNX GenAI DirectML based backends.
+Sample app shows one such usecase using GGML CPU, CUDA, Vulkan and D3D12-based backends.
 Support for multiple backends ensures application developer can create wide variety of inference pipelines.
 In the sample, based on user selection, particular type of backend is instantiated and used for inferencing.

 ## Release Notes:

+- The Vulkan rendering mode and its associated inference are experimental at this time
 - The current release has a significantly different layout and structure than what was shipped in the Early Access packs.
 This includes:
   - Updated to the new, split architecture of NVIGI, which makes the core, and the main AI plugins each more independent.
   - Added support for the UI to show a range of available models, including those that can be manually downloaded outside of the Sample.